kirmanak/Mealient/README.md

 # Mealient

+## DEPRECATION

+Thank you for your interest in Mealient!
+This project is no longer maintained, so feel free to fork and develop it independently.

 ## DISCLAIMER

 This project is developed independently from the core Mealie project.
 It is NOT associated with the